-This publication has also been distributed under the title "California's not waiting for the SEC's climate disclosure rules".
+This publication has also been distributed under the title "California climate disclosure laws will have global impact."

 California is primed to lead the way in requiring companies to disclose their climate risk by setting the bar on TCFD-aligned disclosure, filling in the gaps from proposed SEC rules, and providing a blueprint for other US states to drive disclosure from non-SEC regulated entities.